nilhoel1/preempt_rt_scripts_ROS2/README.md

 Scripts for building and setting up linux-preempt_rt on Ubuntu 20.04 and ros2.

+## Setting up Grub for CPU isolatio
+The following kernel parameters have to be set ti isolate # cores.

+Add: mitigations=auto,nosmt ; nohz_full=#-# ; isolcpu=#-# ; rcu_nocbs=0 ; audit=0 ; watchdog=0 ; skew_tick=1n

+An example for this can be found in the grub.example, wher CPUs 2 and 3 are isolated and all interrupt are handed to CPU 0.

+Following is the Readme from the forked Repository.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.